Madhusuthanan-B/C-Sharp-Parallel-Programming-Excercises/Basics/CreatingTasks/CreatingTasks/README.md

-# Creating Tasks
+## Learning

-Each tasks will be running on a different thread.
+- Each task will be running on a different thread

-In this example, we can see that we have two tasks that run on different threads and one task that run on main thread.
+- Different ways to create tasks